mehulagg/gitlab/doc/development/documentation/styleguide/word_list.md

 description: 'Writing styles, markup, formatting, and other standards for GitLab Documentation.'
 ---

-# Terms list
+# Word list

-To help with consistency in the documentation, follow this guidance for specific terms.
+To help ensure consistency in the documentation, follow this guidance.

 <!-- vale off -->